Become a member

 • the use of chemicals

-Our coordinators research products thoroughly to make sure they align with these values.
+Our supply team research products thoroughly to make sure they align with these values.
 Our board oversees these choices to make sure we are being true to our vision.
 We also do our best to cater for the individual dietary needs of our members by offering gluten, nut and dairy free and vegan alternatives.
-In addition to our bricks and mortar shop, we will also run community events and education around community owned fair food, so keep your eyes open!
+In addition to our bricks and mortar shop, we run community events and workshops focused on fair food, so keep your eyes open!

 Where do the profits go?